Are We Teaching Too Much Phonics?

 I have great respect for Dr. Seidenberg’s work but have long been critical of his tendency to ignore research on reading instruction.
 In his wonderful book, he argues for the teaching of phonics with barely a nod to any of the studies of phonics teaching.

 Being an experimental psychologist, he was convinced of the value of phonics based on computer simulation studies.
-Me, being a teacher, am more persuaded of the value of phonics because of the many studies showing that kids do better with reading when taught decoding explicitly (e.g., August & Shanahan, 2006; NICHD, 2000; NIFL, 2008).
+I, being a teacher, am more persuaded of the value of phonics because of the many studies showing that kids do better with reading when taught decoding explicitly (e.g., August & Shanahan, 2006; NICHD, 2000; NIFL, 2008).
 For me, instructional evidence is essential.
 For Seidenberg, it doesn’t seem to matter.

 I think that may explain his current reaction.
 Just as he proclaimed the importance of phonics, now he asserts there is too much phonics.
 I don’t necessarily disagree with either statement, but neither seems especially helpful.